NCLT to hear Go First lessors' plea, directs IRP to file reply in one week | Law-Order

 The three lessors, which approached the National Company Law Tribunal (NCLT), are BOC Aviation (Ireland), Jackson Square Aviation Ireland and Engine Lease Finance BV.

-A two-member NCLT bench has directed the IRP (interim resolution professional) to file a reply within 2 weeks and a rejoinder, if any, by the lessors.
+A two-member NCLT bench has directed the IRP (interim resolution professional) to file a reply within one week and a rejoinder, if any, by the lessors.

 It had directed to list the matter on June 15 for the next date of hearing.